levsero/test_embed/BROWSER_TEST_STYLE.md

 ##### Running browser tests

-For browser tests, run `npm run e2e` to run the browser test suite.
-To run a specific file, run `npm run e2e <test file>`.
-If you want to see the browser while the test runs, set `HEADLESS=false`, e.g. `HEADLESS=false npm run e2e <test file>`.
+For browser tests, run `yarn e2e` to run the browser test suite.
+To run a specific file, run `yarn e2e <test file>`.
+If you want to see the browser while the test runs, set `HEADLESS=false`, e.g. `HEADLESS=false yarn e2e <test file>`.

 ##### Running visual regression browser tests